 Sunlight Sensitivity.
-While in sunlight, the Misty Mountain Goblin has Disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+While in sunlight, the Misty Mountain Goblin has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+Nimble Escape.
+The Misty Mountain Goblin can take the Disengage or Hide action as a bonus action on each of its turns.

 Bent Sword.
-Melee Weapon Attack: +3 to hit, reach 5 ft, one target.
-Hit: 4 (1d6+1) slashing damage.
+Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+Hit: 2 (1d6+2) slashing damage.

 Spear.
-Melee or Ranged Weapon Attack: +2 to hit, reach 5 ft or range 20/60 ft, one target.
-Hit: 3 (1d6) piercing damage or 4 (1d8) piercing damage if used with two hands to make a melee attack.
+Melee or Ranged Weapon Attack: +3 to hit, reach 5ft or thrown (range 20/60), one target.
+Hit: 3 (1 d6-1) piercing damage or 3 (1 d6-1) piercing damage when used in a melee attack.

 Parry.
 The Misty Mountain Goblin adds 2 to its AC against one melee attack that would hit it.
-To do so, the goblin must see the attacker and be wielding a melee weapon.
+To do this, the Goblin must see the attacker and be wielding a melee weapon.

-ORC OF GOBLIN-TOWN
+ORC OF GOBLIN TOWN

 The Orcs and Goblins of Goblin-town hate Dwarves, and will attack a company that includes Dwarves with blind fury.
-In addition to the regular Misty Mountain Goblin statistics, an Orc of Goblin-town also gets Advantage on Wisdom (Survival) checks to track Dwarves as well as on Intelligence checks to recall information about them.
+In addition to the regular Misty Mountain Goblin statistics, an Orc of Goblin-town also gets advantage on Wisdom (Survival) checks to track Dwarves as well as on Intelligence checks to recall information about them.
 If they discover a Dwarf, they pursue that Dwarf, and anyone accompanying them, until they are dead.